Biofuels and Glycerol

 Biodiesel is biofuel which is helping to reduce dependence on petroleum.
 One concern regarding biodiesel production is what to do with the major by-product of biodiesel production, glycerol.
 A global glut of glycerol is occurring as industrialised nations move to substitute fossil fuels with more sustainable alternatives.
 Glycerol production in the United States already averages more than 350,000 tons per year and in Europe its production has tripled within the last ten years.
 Currently disposal of surplus glycerol is by incineration.

 During the manufacture of biodiesel via the transesterification of oils from plants such as rape, soya and palm, 100kg of glycerol (also known as glycerin) is produced for every 1 tonne biodiesel.
 In Europe alone, the production of glycerol has tripled within the last 10 years to ca. 600 thousand metric tonnes per year.
 This can only increase further as Europe implements EU directive 2003/30/EC which targets 5.75% incorporation of biofuel to be achieved by 2010.
 Finding value-added alternatives to glycerol incineration would assist with the environmental benefits and economic viability of biodiesel manufacture and the biofuel supply chain.
+Fascinating facts of what science and technology can do, right?
+If you wish to be put in some mad scientist’s role, we have the perfect proposition for you.
+Canadian online casinos will give you bonuses up to $100 + 100 Free Spins to enjoy some of the most impressive laboratory-themed slots games.

 Glycerol (propane 1,2,3 triol) is a potentially valuable building block molecule.